rohitsainier/TTSIndicF5/API_README.md

 ### 🎯 **Enhanced File Display**
 - **Original Text Preview**: See the text that was used to generate each file
-- **Voice Prompt Information**: View which prompt was used for generation
+- **Reference Prompt Information**: View which prompt was used for generation
 - **Metadata Status Indicators**: Visual indicators for files with/without metadata
 - **Interactive File Cards**: Rich file information with embedded audio players